 What is payment authorization?

-It’s a temporary hold on funds on a passenger’s credit or debit card.
-When a passenger books a Grab ride, the bank will “hold” money on behalf of Grab to ensure there are enough funds to be charged at the end of the ride.
+It is a temporary hold on funds on your credit/debit card or GrabPay Credits.
+For instance, when you place a booking using card payment, the bank will “hold” money on behalf of Grab to ensure there are enough funds to be charged at the end of the ride.

 Payment authorization is an industry-accepted practice; in fact, you have probably encountered it before.
 When you check into a hotel, the concierge usually does a pre-authorization on your credit card, locking down funds to pay for incidental charges (like if you trash the room).
 If the room is intact – and you haven’t secretly raided the minibar – the money is refunded to you.

 When will I be subjected to payment authorization?

 When you register a new card, update your payment method to GrabPay, or request a ride using cashless payment, you may see a pending transaction on your payment method.
 This is only a temporary authorization we use to verify your payment method.

 - Every time you register a card in the app, a pre-authorization charge will apply.

 - Uninstalling/reinstalling, updating, and logging out of the Grab app will remove your cards listed in the app.
 Activate your GrabPIN to ensure that whenever you log in, your card information will be saved.

 - Cashless bookings.
 Only bookings made by cashless payments (for example, credit/debit cards or GrabPay Credits) will be subjected to authorizations.
 This includes successful and unsuccessful bookings.

 How much money will Grab put on “hold”?